Book Review: Why Nations Fail by Daron Acemoglu & James A. Robinson

 - natural resources — Japan and US serve as an example here.
 One of them has almost no resources while other has plenty, yet, both prosper

-- culture — North Korea and South Korea are presented to disprove this theory: both have shared exactly same culture less than a century ago and now there is an economical abyss between them.
+- culture — North Korea and South Korea are presented to disprove this theory: both share exactly same culture less than a century ago and now there is an abyss between them.

-After disproving above mentioned theories, Daron and James in their book propose that some nations are coming ahead because they have inclusive political and economical institutions while other fall behind because they have extractive institutions.
+I think you might get an idea where it is going: Daron and James in their book propose that one nations are coming ahead because they have inclusive political and economical institutions while other fall behind because they have extractive institutions.
 What are those?
 There is no strict definition in the book, I have summarized it as follows:

 - Extractive institutions — primary organized to benefit very few at the expense of many.
 This includes monarchy, Soviet Union, colonization of Peru by Spain